 Not quite.
 Instead, Reid elected to take a timeout which preceded a three-yard run by LeSean McCoy.
 Way to cook up something wild there, big fella.

 Then, late in the fourth quarter with the Eagles facing a critical fourth and four, Reid elected to use his second timeout.
 While it’s certain Reid wanted to prepare his quarterback for the game’s deciding play, the use of his second timeout gave the Eagles absolutely no chance to get the ball back with a reasonable chance to score when they failed to convert.

 Instead of getting the ball back near midfield with five seconds left, there would have been just under a minute to go.
 That’s plenty of time to move the ball 45 yards.
 The use of the second timeout turned what would have been an extremely important drop by Maclin into a deadly one.

-Topics: Andy Reid
+Tags: Andy Reid